-Report on Compliance for the Major Federal Program
+Report on Compliance for Each Major Federal Program

-Opinion on the Major Federal Program
+Opinion on Each Major Federal Program

-We have audited Talawanda School District's, Butler County, (School District) compliance with the types of compliance requirements identified as subject to audit in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on Talawanda School District's major federal program for the year ended June 30, 2022.
-Talawanda School District's major federal program is identified in the Summary of Auditor's Results section of the accompanying schedule of findings.
+We have audited Talawanda School District's, Butler County, (District) compliance with the types of compliance requirements identified as subject to audit in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on each of Talawanda School District's major federal programs for the year ended June 30, 2023.
+Talawanda School District's major federal programs are identified in the Summary of Auditor's Results section of the accompanying schedule of findings.

-In our opinion, Talawanda School District complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended June 30, 2022.
+In our opinion, Talawanda School District complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2023.

-Basis for Opinion on the Major Federal Program
+Basis for Opinion on Each Major Federal Program